Givlucas/Givlucas/README.md

 Hi!
 Welcome to my github!
+This page is deliberately simple :)

 # Beliefs that drive my work
 - Purposeful and strategic development is key for success.